 So in the name of shared sacrifice, the 170 million Americans who get health care through private plans should also contribute to balancing the books.
 Removing the tax exclusion is the fairest way to do that.

 Many health care experts worry about eliminating this tax break.
 They say it would put the greatest burden on plans that cover older and sicker workers since they pay the highest premiums.
 It could force many employers to drop coverage, since they would have to pay their share of payroll taxes on this newly declared income.

-But both problems are partially taken care of by the health care reform bill.
+But both problems are partially taken care by the health care reform bill.
 The bill capped the differential that health insurance companies could charge employers for plans that cover mostly older and sicker workers (although some say that at three times a low-cost plan, it’s still too high).

 And if employers drop coverage while delivering higher wages to workers (less the amount that employers will have to pay in payroll taxes), at least those workers will soon have exchanges where they can shop for affordable plans.
 And they will receive subsidies (paid for in part by those reduced Medicare and Medicaid payments) if their income is too low.